Victor Series 1400 Model 322 Electronic Calculator

 Note mix of Fairchild & Texas Instruments parts

 Two groups of square pin connectors on the main logic board provide the connections to the rest of the machine.
 One connector hooks up to the keyboard assembly, and the other connector provides power supply, connections for the recirculating memory, and logic signals that direct the operation of the CRT display.
 A second board, approximately 11"x4", oriented vertically on the left side of the chassis, contains discrete components, with one single linear integrated circuit.
-This board generates the low voltage power supplies (for the logic and deflection amplifiers for the CRT); provides Digital to Analog Converters that are used to generate the vectors that generate the numerals on the CRT display; the CRT deflection amplifiers; and signal conditioning for the magnetostrictive delay-line memory (or in later models, the two MOS shift register IC's which replaced the delay line).
+This board creates the low voltage power supplies (for the logic and deflection amplifiers for the CRT); provides Digital to Analog Converters that are used to generate the vectors that draw the numerals on the CRT display; the CRT deflection amplifiers; and signal conditioning for the magnetostrictive delay-line memory (or in later models, the two MOS shift register IC's which replaced the delay line).

 The discrete components on the main logic board, including clocking and keyboard debounce circuitry